William H. Stiles: After Congress

 Stiles served as one of Georgia's at-large delegates to the commercial congress in Montgomery, Alabama, in 1858.
 Also in 1858 he delivered an address, Southern Education for Southern Youth, to the Cherokee Baptist College.
 He also was a delegate to the 1860 Democratic National Convention.
 During the American Civil War, Stiles served as a colonel in the Confederate States Army.

+Death and burial

 He died in Savannah on December 20, 1865, and was buried in Laurel Grove Cemetery in that same city.